 Dr. John Dillon

-Regius Professor of Greek (Emeritus), Trinity College Dublin, author of The Middle Platonists: 80 B.C. to A.D.
+Regius Professor of Greek, Trinity College Dublin (Emeritus), author of The Middle Platonists: 80 B.C. to A.D.
 220

 “This is an exciting and thought-provoking book from a young scholar whose base is in the philosophical foundations of quantum physics, but who has gone on as well to master the whole philosophical tradition, particularly that of Platonism, to bring us a wide-ranging study of the parameters of reality.
 All of us can learn from it.”

-Professor of Transpersonal Psychology at Liverpool John Moores University (retired), former Chair of the Transpersonal Psychology Section of the British Psychological Society, President of the International Transpersonal Association, author of Approaches to Consciousness: the Marriage of Science and Mysticism
+Former Chair of the Transpersonal Psychology Section of the British Psychological Society, Professor of Transpersonal Psychology at Liverpool John Moores University (Emeritus), Alef Trust Founding Director, author of Approaches to Consciousness: the Marriage of Science and Mysticism

 “Spencer takes the reader on a fascinating journey through the terrain where quantum physics, mysticism and philosophy meet.
 Profound challenges are addressed in highly accessible ways, and Spencer guides the reader through the complexities of his topic with remarkable clarity.
 This is a work for the interested general reader who wants to understand how ancient philosophical ideas resonate with the latest discoveries in science.
 Spencer’s vision enlivens the human quest to find meaning and purpose in our world.
 A highly accessible, informative and profoundly stimulating book.”